RoadBytes/middleman/source/blog/2015-08-27-poodr-ch-2-practice.html.markdown

 Train of thought for POODR Ch 2

-## friend whats a calculator for gears:
+## friend wants a calculator for gears:

 * ratio = chainring / cog
 * implement Gear.new(52, 11).ratio